The Role of Green Finance in Delivering Southeast Asia’s Sustainability Goals

 Governments are taking action.
 Several countries across Asia have set net zero targets, including China, one of the world’s largest emitters of greenhouse gases.
 Indonesia and Vietnam have committed to launching emissions trading schemes.
 Malaysia is developing a principal-based climate taxonomy and ASEAN central banks have collectively committed to tackling climate risks.

 However, the financing needed to transition many economies to net zero across Asia continues to fall short.
-Southeast Asia will need an additional green investment of US$3 trillion between 2016-2030, especially in infrastructure, renewable energy, agriculture and land use.
+Southeast Asia will need an additional green investment of US$3 trillion between 2016-2030, according to a DBS report, especially in infrastructure, renewable energy, agriculture and land use.

 Furthermore, as developed economies accelerate their path to net-zero and large companies move to reduce carbon emissions in their supply chains, businesses across Southeast Asia that form key parts of those supply chains will be affected if no action is taken.
 Standard Chartered’s ‘Carbon Dated’ report revealed that 78 per cent of multinationals will remove suppliers that endanger their carbon transition plans by 2025.